trillionclues/notefy-app/README.md

 - Create and save notes which timestamps to indicate when it was taken
 - Users should be able to delete notes
 - Also, notes can be modified with new date stamps to indicate this
+- Search for notes either in Upper or lower case strings
 - Switch between normal and dark mode

 ## Tools/Technologies used